en:projects

 • Collaborator: Tateaki Sasaki

-The Durand-Kerner's method is known as an iterative method to calculate all the zeros of univariate polynomial simultaneously.
+Durand-Kerner's method is known as an iterative method to calculate all the zeros of univariate polynomials simultaneously.
 In this study, we have extended the D-K method as follows:

-1. With the number of the real zeros caluculated in advance, calculate the real and the copmlex zeros with always distinguishing them,
+1. With the number of real zeros calculated in advance, calculate the real and the complex zeros while always distinguishing them,

-2. With modifying the iterative formula, calculate only the real zeros.
+2. By modifying the iterative formula, only the real zeros are calculated.

 • en/projects.txt